meenugigi/Covid19-Tracker/README.md

 Capabilities include:

-displays no of total confirmed cases. displays no of new confirmed cases. displays no of total deaths. displays no of new deaths. displays no of total recovered cases. displays no of new recoveries. allows user to search data by inputting country name. displays the last data updated date.
+-displays no of total confirmed cases.
+- displays no of new confirmed cases.
+- displays no of total deaths.
+- displays no of new deaths.
+- displays no of total recovered cases.
+- displays no of new recoveries.
+- allows user to search data by inputting country name.
+- sort data in ascending or descending order of cases.
+- displays the last data updated date.